 The big move

 For several years a project to move the market has been in the works, considering the dilapidation and small size of the current site.
 In March 2012, the Tokyo Assembly voted to transfer the market to the Toyosu area of the Koto district from 2014.
 The transfer was pushed back to 2016 because of contaminated soil in Toyosu, which requires further testing.
 The price to pay for such a move?
-One hundred billion yen - cheaper, however, that the cost of renovating the current location - for a space two times bigger than Tsukiji.
+One hundred billion yen - cheaper, however, that the cost of renovating the current location - and for a space two times bigger than Tsukiji.

 Tsukiji is still breathing, but living on borrowed time.

 UPDATE: The inner market of Tsukiji Market closed on October 6th, 2018 and moved to the new site in Toyosu where it has reopened as Toyosu Market.
 Note that Tsukiji's outer market did not close, and remains in business.